FayonaC/dit355-distributedsystems-availability/README.md

 ## Installation Guide
 1. Clone repository to your machine
 2. Open a terminal window (e.g. Command Prompt) and move to the root folder of the repository.
 Enter command `mvn clean install` This will create a target folder.
-3. To ensure that installation was successful, check target folder for filter.jar file.
+3. To ensure that installation was successful, check target folder for communicator.jar file.
-4. Move to target folder and enter command `java -jar filter.jar`.
+4. Move to target folder and enter command `java -jar communicator.jar`.
 This will enable the Availability component to start listening to the MQTT Broker.

 ## Running Guide
 1. Open Command Prompt, 'Run as Administrator' and move to mosquitto folder.